Loloppe/LolighterOld/README.md

 **Light?** This program use "_notes" "_time" from your .dat file to generate "_events" corresponding to your Beatmap.
 A new file called "ExpertPlusStandard.dat" will be created in the same location of the program.
 Color swap speed: The color swap between blue and red every X beat (default 4).
 Color swap offset: Where the first color should start (default first note + 0).
 Use Strobe: Unticking this will remove all the "Off" events.
 Use Fade: Unticking this will change all "Fade" into "On" events.
 Spin/Zoom: Unticking this will remove all "Spin" and "Zoom" events.
 Spin Speed: Range allowed for the randomizer to pick from during left/right laser placement.

 **Automapper?** Can convert osu!mania (or osu!taiko/osu but I wouldn't recommend) maps into notes and patterns randomly generated with an algorithm and some other features.
 To use the osu(!mania) converter, just need to open file and select a .osz or .zip file.
 Be patient, it take a while to read file.
 Nice for map and light generation.
+Pattern can be modified.

 **Sliders?** Convert most notes into sliders.
 Limiter: Minimum distance required between notes of the same color, or ignored.
 Checkbox: Untick to allow "Loloppe notes" to be slidified, can cause issue.